-Hand AnatomyThe human hand is a remarkable feat of engineering and evolution.
+Hand AnatomyThe human hand, the most distal part of the upper limb, is a remarkable feat of engineering and evolution.
 It is strong enough to allow climbers to tackle any mountain, but also sufficiently precise for the manipulation of some of the world’s smallest objects and the performance of complex actions.

 The hand itself consists of specific bones onto which various muscles are attached, and a collection of neurovascular structures responsible for drainage and innervation.
 However, the intrinsic muscles of the hand are only partially responsible for all its range of motion.
 The other major contributors are actually the forearm muscles, which project tendons towards the hand via an equally complex and flexible anatomical structure, called the wrist.

 A solid understanding of the hand requires good grasp (pun intended) of its entire anatomy, so in this page we will look at all of the above structures.